 Educational Technology: Does It Improve Academic Achievement?

-Educational technology has become increasingly commonplace in classrooms, and Congress has spent billions to give schools access to technology and online learning opportunities.
-But research on the effectiveness of using educational technology has lagged behind technology's growth.
-In 2001, Congress mandated that the U.S. Department of Education conduct a scientific study of the effectiveness of using educational technology to answer the following questions:
+Congress has spent billions to give schools access to technology and online learning opportunities.
+But research on the effectiveness of using technology in the classroom has lagged behind technology's growth.

 A classroom-level random assignment design was used to estimate impacts.
-The study recruited a geographically diverse set of 36 districts and 132 schools balancing the urban/rural setting of the districts.
-The study also focused on schools that served low-income students, were interested in implementing one of the interventions, had the technology infrastructure to support the intervention, and were able to implement random assignment at the appropriate grade level.
-In the interest of understanding the effects of technology relative to conventional instruction, the school recruitment process avoided schools that already used a technology intervention at the grade level.
+The study recruited a geographically diverse set of 36 districts and 132 schools from both urban and rural settings.
+The study also focused on schools that served low-income students, were interested in implementing one of the interventions, had the technology infrastructure to support the intervention, and were able to implement grade-level random assignment.